 - Key Performance Indicators: Finally, it’s important to have an objective system in place by which you can make an overall assessment of the project.
 This will help you right any wrongs and repeat those things that proved successful when you embark on your next project.

 How ProjectManager Makes Your Work Plan Actionable

 To take your work plan to the next level, use ProjectManager.
-Our award-winning software organizes all your tasks, teams and even multiple projects to help you work more productively.
+Our award-winning project planning software organizes all your tasks, teams and even multiple projects to help you work more productively.